 In a nutshell, we work directly with food retailers, events, markets and other organisations and assist them to switch from single-use plastics to better alternatives, such as reusable (preferred) or compostable items.

 But... that's just the beginning.
-We also work with council, suppliers, manufacturers, waste transport operators and composters to deliver real solutions to businesses.
+We also work with councils, suppliers, manufacturers, waste transport operators and composters to deliver real solutions to businesses.

 And if that's not enough, we aim to inspire our community to make changes in their own life and support those businesses that do too.

 Our main focus is on reducing six problematic single-use plastic items; water bottles, straws, coffee cups/lids, takeaway containers, foodware (cutlery, plates, cups etc) and bags.
 Once a business has eliminated these, they are awarded the status of Plastic Free Champion.